Crawcik/Journal/README.md

    1. Go to `Journal/Content/` in editor and drag `ConsolePrefab` on to the scene
    2. In ConsoleManager script set `CreateConsoleFromPrefab` unchecked
    3. Drag console actor to `ConsoleActor` field
+4. After starting game press open key (by default "~") and use the console

 ## How to add commands to console?
 Like this: